pratGanpaa/Wall_Avoidance_Robot/README.md

 # Obstacle-Avoidance
-This is a robot that avoids walls or any object that acts as an obstruction to it This project was built under the guidance of Mr. Brijesh CA, the CEO of Just Robotics
+This is a robot that avoids walls or any object that acts as an obstruction to it. <br>
+This project was built under the guidance of Mr. Brijesh CA, the CEO of Just Robotics

 ## Components that I have used: